 Guest room decor builds upon the lobby’s geographic inspiration, incorporating elements that pay tribute to University of Arkansas history, innovations and notable alumni.
 Custom headboards resemble the architecture of Old Main, the first building on the University of Arkansas campus, complete with bedside lamps that mirror Old Main’s north and south towers.
 Dark wood nightstands with a reclaimed, vintage feel are given new life with handwritten notes that reference the university.
 Distinct textural elements are reflected throughout the space to create a constant state of discovery, including camouflage carpets, splatter-painted curtains and traditional floral prints.
 Beloved, familiar faces adorn the walls, with art referencing Arkansas-natives such as rocker Beth Ditto, actor Gil Gerard and aviation pioneer Louise Thaden.

-✅ free Wi-Fi • 234 rooms & suites • hotel opened: 2019 • bathroom amenities: Malin +Goetz • parking possible nearby (charged) • pets allowed • 24-hour front desk ✅ free shuttle service within a 5 mile radius and based on availability from 7 am – 11 pm ✅ free bicycles subject to availability
+✅ free Wi-Fi • size matters: 234 rooms & suites • hotel opened: 2019 • bathroom amenities: Malin +Goetz • parking possible nearby (charged) • pets allowed • 24-hour front desk ✅ free shuttle service within a 5 mile radius and based on availability from 7 am – 11 pm ✅ free bicycles subject to availability